 You’ve already got the tool to create strong passwords for each account, so make sure to use Dashlane to generate strong, random, and unique passwords for each of your accounts.

-If you have more questions on Dashlane’s security, or if you wish to go through our Security whitepaper, please visit: dashlane.com/security
+If you have more questions on Dashlane’s security, or if you wish to go through our technical Security White Paper, please visit: dashlane.com/security